OxidizedSchale/GNU-AEFR/README_global/README_en.md

 # GNA's Not AA : AEFR's Eternal Freedom & Rust-rendered

 > Inspired by GNU, but not an official GNU project.
-Applied for the FSF Free Software Directory.
+We have applied for inclusion in the "Free Software Foundation Free Software Directory."

 ## Our Rust purity is 99.7% higher than the GNU/Linux kernel!

-**GNU:AEFR is a free software project embodying the spirit of the GNU Manifesto, dedicated to liberating the creative environment of Kivotos!
-Distributing software without open-sourcing it is an irresponsible act!**
+**GNA:AEFR is a free software project upholding the spirit of the GNU Manifesto, dedicated to liberating the creative environment of Kivotos!
+Distributing software without its source code is an irresponsible act!**

 ---

 ### ​⚖️ License
-This project is distributed under, and only under, the **GPL-3.0** License（Under version 0.8.3).
+This project is and will only be released under the **GPL-3.0** license (for versions prior to 0.8.3).

-For versions 0.8.3 and later (including it), only the **AGPL-3.0** license is allowed.
+For version 0.8.3 and beyond, the **AGPL-3.0** license must be used.

 ---

-## 🧭 The Philosophy of GNU:AEFR
+## 🧭 Navigation: The Philosophy of GNA:AEFR

-> GNU:AEFR is not currently a complex application designed to please everyone, as it is not yet a complete release.
-It is simply a high-performance editor instance composed of pure Rust. **In the world of computing, the shortest path is always the most invincible!** If you seek current compatibility and ease of use, please use AA; if you seek ultimate freedom, extreme performance, and community-driven maintenance, welcome to GNU:AEFR.
+> GNA:AEFR is not currently a complex application designed to please everyone, as a complete version has yet to be finalized.
+It is simply a high-performance editor instance built entirely in pure Rust. **In the world of computing, the shortest path is always the most invincible!** If you seek current compatibility and ease of use, please use AA; if you pursue ultimate freedom, performance, and community-driven maintenance, welcome to **GNA:AEFR**.

-*   **Unofficial & Fan-Made**: A high-performance, multi-platform, multi-threaded *Blue Archive* fan-creation editor crafted entirely in pure Rust.
+*   **Unofficial Fan-made**: A high-performance, multi-platform, multi-threaded "Blue Archive" secondary creation editor built with pure Rust.
-*   **No Game Engine**: We do not rely on Unity/Unreal; we drive the graphical interface directly using the lightweight `egui` library.
+*   **No Game Engine**: We do not rely on Unity/Unreal; the graphical interface is driven directly by the lightweight `egui` library.
-*   **Cross-Platform Domination**: Natively supports GNU/Linux, Android, macOS, and Windows.
+*   **Cross-platform Dominance**: Native support for GNU/Linux, Android, macOS, and Windows.

-### ✨ Current Features
+### ✨ Currently Implemented
-- [x] Dynamically change scene backgrounds
+- [x] Dynamic background scene switching.
-- [x] Import and render up to 5 Spine skeletal animation files simultaneously
+- [x] Concurrent import and rendering of up to 5 Spine skeletal animation files.
-- [x] Support standard Kivotos-style dialogue box rendering
+- [x] Support for standard Kivotos-style dialog box rendering.
-- [x] Switch skeletal animations (e.g., expressions, actions) in real-time
+- [x] Real-time animation switching (e.g., expressions, actions).
-- [x] Asynchronously load and play Background Music (BGM)
+- [x] Asynchronous loading and playback of Background Music (BGM).

-### 🎯 Roadmap
+### 🎯 Future Plans
-- [ ] Linear editing system (Timeline)
+- [ ] Linear editing system (Timeline).
-- [ ] Smooth transition and blending of character animations
+- [ ] Smooth transitions and blending of character actions.
-- [ ] Pop-up images within scenes (e.g., illustrations)
+- [ ] In-scene image pop-ups (e.g., illustrations/CG).
-- [ ] Scene transition effects (fade in/out, wipe, etc.)
+- [ ] Scene transition effects (fade-in/out, wipes, etc.).
-- [ ] Character expression bubbles
+- [ ] Character overhead emote bubbles.

-**We welcome any visionaries to join the development of GNU:AEFR!**
+**We welcome any aspiring developers to join the development of GNA:AEFR!**

 ---